 You want customized landing pages related to the content used by an influencer.
 For instance, suppose an influencer gives your product a great review and mentions all the great features.
 You’ll want to create a landing page which provides even more detail on those features.

 Are you and the influencer working together on a contest or other promotion?
 You should do most of the heavy lifting yourself.
 The less work the influencer has to do, the more likely they are to agree to the proposed partnership.

 You can also create a landing page specifically for the influencer.
-This is often easier than asking the influencer to constantly refer to information in an old email.
+This often easier than asking the influencer to constantly refer to information in an old email.
 This type of landing page wouldn’t be promoted to the public.
 It’s just for the influencer’s convenience.

 There are many types of landing pages which can help with your influencer outreach.
 Instapage is an easy way to create landing pages quickly.
 The platform is simple and intuitive to use – and certainly beats creating a bunch of landing pages by hand.

-This is a Customer Relationship Management platform.
+This a Customer Relationship Management platform.
 Think of this as a one-stop-shop for organizing all of your public relations and marketing efforts.

 Features available include: